mteu/typo3-typed-extconf/README.md

 - `path` (string, optional): Custom configuration path using dot notation (e.g., 'api.endpoint')
 - `required` (bool, optional): Whether the configuration value is required (default: false)

+> [!NOTE]
-**Note**: Default values are defined as PHP constructor parameter defaults, not in the attribute.
+> Default values are defined as PHP constructor parameter defaults, not in the attribute.

 ## How It Works

+TYPO3 stores extension configuration in `$GLOBALS['TYPO3_CONF_VARS']['EXTENSIONS']` as an associative array with string values.
+Those strings could be manually altered by the developers to other types.
-TYPO3 stores extension configuration in `$GLOBALS['TYPO3_CONF_VARS']['EXTENSIONS']` as strings.
-This extension automatically converts those strings to proper PHP types using your configuration class schema.
+This extension automatically converts those types to proper PHP types using your configuration class schema.

 ## 🧑‍💻 Real-world example with nested configuration